WPBF: News operation

 The same haste with which WPBF was built extended to the news department.
 Founding news director Lee Polowczuk started on November 14; within 50 days, after receiving hundreds of unsolicited audition tapes from around the country, the news department was up and running.
-Newscasts started on the station's second day of broadcasting, originating came from a room intended for use as a prop closet until the actual newsroom could be finished.
+Newscasts started on the station's second day of broadcasting, originating from a room intended for use as a prop closet until the actual newsroom could be finished.
 Most of the original news talent had worked in other Florida markets, including ex-WTVJ anchors Jim Brosemer and Marc Goldberg, as well as Sheila O'Connor, who had worked in Orlando.

 The local newscasts from WPBF debuted in third place in the ratings behind the two other West Palm Beach stations; the newly independent WTVX shuttered its news department in August 1989.
 Phipps and Potamkin made another expansion of the news staff in 1990, bringing it to 67 people, in an effort to lift the station out of third.
 Closed captioning on the local newscasts—the promise that had once earned Heisler a favorable opinion at the FCC—was instituted in 1990; with all three local newsrooms doing so within a span of several months, West Palm Beach became one of just two markets nationally in which all local newscasts were captioned.
 However, the station's cuts meant that, by 1991, there were fewer full-time reporters than at WPTV or WPEC; even weekend newscasts were briefly suspended.
 Under Paxson ownership, WPBF received a new news set.
 It also briefly produced a 10 p.m. newscast for WTVX.
 However, ratings did not improve.